 The Consultation Institute has reviewed these and recommended that the first three are risk assessed by our expert advisers with the fourth being considered as part of the Fairer Scotland Duty Assessment.
-This recommendation was endorsed by HIS-CE.
-Both of these processes (Risk Assessments, and the Fairer Scotland Duty Assessment) have been completed by participants who had no knowledge of the benefit scores.
+This has been agreed with HIS-CE.
+Both of these processes have been completed by participants who had no knowledge of the benefit scores.